-Trillium Health Resources has partnered with The Healing Place to bring innovative peer-based recovery oriented services to homeless and underserved individuals in eastern North Carolina.
+Trillium Health Resources plans to bring innovative, peer-based, recovery-oriented services to homeless and underserved individuals in eastern North Carolina.
 Although almost 80,000 individuals in eastern North Carolina have an alcohol or other drug addiction, there are currently zero long-term residential facilities for substance use disorders in our region.

-The Healing Place costs less than $25 per day per resident (at no charge to the individual), much lower than the cost of an emergency room visit or incarceration.
-National rates of recovery vary from 30-50%, but graduates from the The Healing Place program maintain a recovery rate of 70% one year after completion.
+The new facility will incorporate principals from The Healing Place that operates in Kentucky.
+The Healing Place costs less than $35 per day per resident (at no charge to the individual), much lower than the cost of an emergency room visit or incarceration.
+National rates of recovery vary from 30-50%, but graduates from The Healing Place program maintain a recovery rate of 70% one year after completion.

 - Overnight emergency shelter

 - Long-term, 12-step based residential peer-run recovery program

 Trillium’s responsibility is to connect individuals and families to the help they need when they need it.
 As part of that responsibility, Trillium is always looking for ways in which we can invest in our communities.
 The Healing Place is just will be another example of Trillium taking additional steps to help improve the communities in which we operate.

 Trillium has partnered with New Hanover County to oversee the development of new The Healing Place site in Wilmington.
 We are excited to share more information once we near the opening date for this much-needed facility.